vojay-dev/vojay-dev.github.io/_posts/2024-04-17-gemini-chatbot.md

 description: Discover the basics of using Gemini with Python via VertexAI, creating a Web UI with NiceGUI and using Jinja2 to construct modular prompts
 date: 2024-04-17 10:00:00 +0300
 image: '/images/blog/2024-04-17.jpg'
-tags: [data engineering, tech, nicegui, gcp, python, ai, gemini]
+tags: [data-engineering, tech, nicegui, gcp, python, ai, gemini]
 toc: true
 ---